How Do I Get Help?

 What is Google Workspace?

-Google Workspace provides access to productivity and collaboration tools such as Gmail, Calendar, Meet, Chat, Drive, Docs, Sheets, Slides, Forms, and more.
+Google Workspace provides access to productivity and collaboration tools such as Gmail, Calendar, Meet, Chat, Drive, Docs, Sheets, Slides, and Forms.

-How do I set up a course blog or personal website?
+How do I set up a course website or personal website?

 How do I access my email?

-Create, store, and share files with Google Workspace
+How do I create, store, and share files within Google Drive

 Can I get to library resources from off-campus?